abersys/interplatform/README.md

 Most embedded systems require to record the data of the running applications.
 You can connect them to this tool to make sure data is stored on a single or multiple devices.
-It can be linked through a pipe, e.g. here it is writing random data to scsi device, which major number is 8 and minor number greater then 2:
+It can be linked through a pipe, e.g. here it is writing random data to scsi device, which major number is 8 and minor number is equal or greater than 2:

 ```sh
 $ cat /dev/urandom | ./ilogger -d 8,2 -m /mnt